frappe/manual_erpnext_com/manual_erpnext_com/www/contents/manufacturing/bom-replace-tool.md

 Replace BOM is the utility to replace BOM of sub-assembly item, which is already updated in the BOM of Finished Good item.

+To use the Production Planning Tool, go to:

+> Manufacturing > Tools > BOM Replace Tool

 Let's consider a scenario to understand this better.

 If company manufactures computers, Bill of Material of its finished item will constitute of: